The Vermont Statutes Online

-(d) No member of the Board shall participate in any action of the Board which involves himself or herself or any person engaged in oil and gas development in which he or she has a financial interest.
+(d) No member of the Board shall participate in any action of the Board that involves himself or herself or any person engaged in oil and gas development in which he or she has a financial interest.

 (e) Each prospective appointee or member of the Board shall have the affirmative duty to disclose any actual or potential conflicts of interest to the other members of the Board.
 (Added 1981, No. 240 (Adj.
 Sess.), § 2, eff.
 April 28, 1982.)

 § 505.
-Authority of the board
+Authority of the Board

-(a) For the purposes of this chapter the board shall have authority over all lands and over all oil and gas resources.
-The board shall prevent the waste of oil and gas, promote conservation, protect correlative rights, and otherwise administer and enforce this chapter.
+(a) For the purposes of this chapter, the Board shall have authority over all lands and over all oil and gas resources.
+The Board shall prevent the waste of oil and gas, promote conservation, protect correlative rights, and otherwise administer and enforce this chapter.
 In the event of a conflict, the duty to prevent waste is paramount.

-(b) Without limiting its general authority, the board may:
+(b) Without limiting its general authority, the Board may:

 (1) require identification of ownership of oil and gas wells, producing leases, tanks, processing plants, structures, and facilities for the transportation or refining of oil and gas;

-(2) require the making and filing of well logs, directional surveys, and reports on well location, drilling and production; provided that all such records marked "confidential" shall be kept confidential for two years after their filing, unless the owner gives written permission to release them at an earlier date; provided, however, that the state geologist is authorized access to this information.
-The board may provide by rule for extension of the period of confidentiality for an additional period of one year upon written request of the owner and a showing of special circumstances requiring an extension;
+(2) require the making and filing of well logs, directional surveys, and reports on well location, drilling, and production; provided that all such records marked "confidential" shall be kept confidential for two years after their filing, unless the owner gives written permission to release them at an earlier date; provided, however, that the State Geologist is authorized access to this information.
+The Board may provide by rule for extension of the period of confidentiality for an additional period of one year upon written request of the owner and a showing of special circumstances requiring an extension;

 (3) require the drilling, casing, installation of proper equipment and facilities, operating, and plugging of wells in such manner as to prevent: